FRCTeam1915/wpilib-cli/README.md

 | CommandBasedSkeleton | ✅      |
 | Educational          | ⚠️     |

+> [!IMPORTANT]
+> `Desktop Support` and `JUnit 5` are enabled by default

 ## 🎥 Little Demonstration
 Check out this [video](https://www.youtube.com/watch?v=Y-nSDGd3G2A)!

 > [!NOTE]
 > Since this is just a toy project for recreational programming, Python should be good enough for now.
-If performance becomes an issue in the future, we can port everything into Rust!
-Sorry C++ fans, but Rust is cooler! 😎